Considerations on the suppression of charged particles and $\pi^0$ in high energy heavy ion collisions: ( ) : dependence

+is presented in Figure \ref{fig-4}b as a function of $\langle N_{part}^{core} \rangle$.
+In the simple image of a net core-corona separation, the figure shows the core contribution extracted from the experimental data for the different centrality classes.

-The suppression enhances at peripheral collisions by $\sim$ 20-25\% and the values for the most central Cu-Cu and Xe-Xe collisions are the same as for Au-Au and Pb-Pb collisions, respectively, for the same $\langle N_{part}^{core} \rangle$.
-While the suppression for Cu-Cu and Au-Au is the same at the same collision energy $(\sqrt{s_{NN}}$=200 GeV), at LHC the suppression in Pb-Pb at $\sqrt{s_{NN}}$=2.76 TeV is the same as at a collision energy 1.82 times higher for Pb-Pb ($\sqrt{s_{NN}}$=5.02 TeV) and 1.97 times higher for Xe-Xe ($\sqrt{s_{NN}}$=5.44 TeV).
+The suppression is increased in peripheral collisions by $\approx$10-20\% and the values for the most central Cu-Cu and Xe-Xe collisions are the same as for Au-Au and Pb-Pb collisions, respectively, for the same $\langle N_{part}^{core} \rangle$.
+The suppression for Cu-Cu and Au-Au is the same at the same collision energy $(\sqrt{s_{NN}}$=200 GeV).
+At the LHC energies, the suppression in Pb-Pb collisions at $\sqrt{s_{NN}}$=2.76 TeV is the same as at $\sqrt{s_{NN}}$=5.02 TeV, as well as for Xe-Xe at $\sqrt{s_{NN}}$=5.44 TeV, where the latter energies are almost twice as high.
 The small deviation evidenced in Xe-Xe collisions at low values of $\langle N_{part} \rangle$ could be due to the way in which the correlation between centrality and $\langle N_{part} \rangle$ is estimated in the standard Glauber MC approach \cite{Loizides17}.
-As far as, within the error bars, there is a good agreement between PHENIX and STAR results, only the results of the STAR Collaboration are presented from now on, thus avoiding overloaded figures.
+For consistency reasons, for Au-Au collisions ($\sqrt{s_{NN}}$ = 200 GeV) we have used both the data published by STAR and PHENIX Collaborations.
+As one can observe in Figure \ref{fig-4}a, there is very good agreement between these two datasets.
+In order to avoid overloaded figures as much as possible, from now on only the dataset measured by the STAR Collaboration will be used.